Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

 Note that something similar follows by work of Gay--Stipsicz~\cite[Corollary 2.3]{GayStipsicz}; they observe that, up to deformation, $(W,\omega)$ embeds in the complement of a line in a blowup $X$ of $\mathbb{CP}^2$.
 Therefore $H_2(W)$ embeds in the lattice generated by the homology classes of (some of) the exceptional divisors of $X$; the first Chern class evaluates as 1 on each of these divisors, thus recovering an analogue of Proposition~\ref{c1}.
 However, there are examples of Stein 4-manifolds that admit such an embedding, but are nevertheless \emph{not} planar; for instance, the following 4-manifold is realised as a subdomain in blowup of $\CC^2$, as the corresponding embedding shows, but the planarity of its boundary is excluded by Theorem~\ref{sing2}.

 \begin{proof} As before, the space $W$ is obtained from $P \times \D'$ by attaching 2-handles.
 The complex bundle $(TW, J)$ is trivial over $P \times \D'$, and $c_1(J)$ measures the obstruction to extending a trivialization over the 2-handles.
 We will argue that for each 2-handle, this obstruction is the same in the appropriate sense.
 We can assume that the $2$-handles are attached to fibers of $P\times \D'$ over points in a small arc in $\partial \D'$.
-Fix an embedding $P\subset \CC$ and trivialize the complex bundle $T(P \times \D')= TP \times T\D'$ over the chosen fibers by a frame $(u, v)$, where $u$ is a constant vector field in $P \subset \CC$ and $v$ is an inward normal to $\partial \D'$ in $\D' \subset \CC$.
+Fix an embedding $P\subset \CC$ and trivialize the complex bundle $T(P \times \D')= TP \times T\D'$ over the chosen fibers by a framing $(u, v)$, where $u$ is a constant vector field in $P \subset \CC$ and $v$ is an inward normal to $\partial \D'$ in $\D' \subset \CC$.
 This trivialization extends to a complex trivialization of $T(P \times \D')$ over the entire product $P \times \D'$.
-Each 2-handle $H_k$ can be identified with a fixed copy of $D^2 \times D^2 \subset i\RR^2 \times \RR^2$, and we can pick a complex trivialization of its tangent bundle that restricts to the circle $S^1\times 0 \subset H_k$ as the frame $(\tau, \nu)$, where $\tau$ is the tangent and $\nu$ the outward normal vector fields to $S^1 = \partial D^2 \subset i \RR^2$.
-(Indeed, the frame $(\tau ,\nu)$ differs from the restriction of the product frame to $S^1$ by an element of $\pi_1(SU(2))$, and so $(\tau ,\nu)$ can be extended over the entire handle since $SU(2)$ is simply connected, cf~\cite[Proposition 2.3]{Gompf-handle}).
+Each 2-handle $H_k$ can be identified with a fixed copy of $D^2 \times D^2 \subset i\RR^2 \times \RR^2$, and we can pick a complex trivialization of its tangent bundle that restricts to the circle $S^1\times 0 \subset H_k$ as the framing $(\tau, \nu)$, where $\tau$ is the tangent and $\nu$ the outward normal vector fields to $S^1 = \partial D^2 \subset i \RR^2$.
+(Indeed, the framing $(\tau ,\nu)$ differs from the restriction of the product framing to $S^1$ by an element of $\pi_1(SU(2))$, and so $(\tau ,\nu)$ can be extended over the entire handle since $SU(2)$ is simply connected, see~\cite[Proposition 2.3]{Gompf-handle}).
 When we attach the handle by identifying $S^1 \times 0 \subset H_k$ with the vanishing cycle $\alpha_k$, $\nu$ is identified with $v$, and $\tau$ is identified with the tangent vector field to $\alpha_k$.
 Therefore, $\nu$ and $v$ together span a trivial complex line bundle, and $c_1(J)$ equals the first Chern class of the complex line bundle defined by $\tau$ and $\mu$.
 To evaluate the latter on the core of the handle $H_k$ (as a relative Chern class), we must look at the rotation number of $\mu$ relative to $\tau$ along the vanishing cycle $\alpha_k$ in the page $P$.
 Since $P$ is planar and $\alpha_k$ is a simple closed curve in $P$, it is clear that this rotation number equals $r=\pm 1$.
 (The sign depends on the orientation conventions).
 Note also that the value of $r$ is the same for all handles, since the tangent bundles over different pages are identified by our choice of trivialization, and different vanishing cycles in the same page $P \subset \CC$ are identified via an isotopy in $\CC$.
-It follows that the value of $c_1(J)$ on the homology class given by a linear combination $b_1\alpha_1 + \dots + b_m\alpha_m$ is given by
+It follows that

 where $r=\pm 1$.